efekaptan/spa-crud/README.md

 ## Deploy on Heroku

 Root folder package.json is configured for Heroku deployment.
-To deploy on Heroku, execute below commands :
+To deploy on Heroku, execute these commands:

 - `heroku login`
 - `heroku git:clone -a ##Your Heroku Project Name##`